All you need to know about the Romanian mountains

 Retezat are among the least friendliest of Romania's mountains.
 Besides the complex logistics of getting to Carnic - the entry point into these mountains - there are very few-to-none accommodation options in the area, not even cabins or refuges!

-Which means the only way to see them is by doing a camping expedition so hikers should have an above average physical condition.
+This means the only way to see them is by doing a camping expedition so hikers should have an above average physical condition.
 But imagine having nature as your hotel and knowing that the following day you'll be lucky to choose a new place to stay wherever you want!
-One of our guides is passionate about camping trips so if you're interested in this - contact us!

-So I hope I convinced you why hiking in Romania is a fantastic idea for your next trip in 2023 :)
+I hope I convinced you why hiking in Romania is a fantastic idea for your next trip in 2025 :)

 See you on the trails!